v12technology/fluxtion/docs/learning/learning-into.md

 ```

 ## Filtering
-After subscribing to a stream filtering only event that match the predicate are propagated.
+A stream can be filtered.
+A filtered stream only propagates events that match the predicate.
 The wrapper
 interface provides in place filtering methods.
 See [FilterTest](https://github.com/v12technology/fluxtion/blob/develop/examples/learning-streaming/src/test/java/com/fluxtion/learning/streaming/FilterTest.java)
 for examples.
 ```java